top of page

 Group 2: 2024-25

 Our second group of participants completed their advocacy and organizing training session in early October.
-They are now developing an advocacy and awareness project to implement in early 2025.
-They have chosen to focus on barriers to mental health within the Black community of Allegheny County for their project.
-We will share information on any public project activities once they are finalized!
+They have chosen to focus on barriers to mental health within the Black community of Allegheny County for their project, and held a great public event in March 2025.

 Group 1: 2023-24